Loki-Astari/ThorsSerializer/src/Serialize/READEME.md

 ##User declared Types

 User defined classes can be made serialize-able by defining a specialization of the class ThorsAnvil::Serialize::Traits<>.
 The macros `ThorsAnvil_MakeTrait` is provided to simplify this for most standard situations.
 Yes I know macros are nasty.
 But the idea is to make usage easier and hide the real work.
-So the macro takes the names of the members.
+So the macro takes the names of the members (and generates that appropriate type information from the names).
+A more detailed explanation of how to build a Traits class by hand is provided below.

+A simple example of a traits class definition for a user defined type.

     #include "ThorSerialize/Traits.h"